-System Design Questions to ask
+System Design Questions to ask in an interview

 Fair warning, this is a long one.
 Brew a pot of coffee (or tea!) and read on.

 This page is about questions to ask in a system design interview, not answers.
 In general, we should ask these questions.
-Be careful to ask questions, but not dive to deep into a topic if you don’t know the answers.
+Be careful to ask questions, but not dive too deep into a topic if you don’t know the answers.
 Topics can become very deep when tackling distributed systems.

 Gathering requirements